 ➢ A myCuesta Gmail address.
 All students receive this after registration.
 If you need assistance with your myCuesta.edu account please contact Admissions and Records on the San Luis Obispo campus.

-➢ Software: Microsoft Office Professional 2011 (Word, Excel, Access and PowerPoint) or Google Docs You may purchase the Office software at a discount through the California Community College Foundation
+➢ Software: Microsoft Office Professional 2011 (Word, Excel, Access and PowerPoint) or Google Docs/Drive You may use Google Docs for free or purchase Microsoft Office software at a discount through the California Community College Foundation

 Cuesta College Policies: